 As you prepare to construct your new steel building, you must be certain that you have discussed all the details about the delivery of the building.
-Prior to its transport to the worksite, the steel building construction must first be designed and pre-engineered at the manufacturing plant.
-If the manufacturer does not have his own fleet of trucks, he usually hires a third-party carrier to do the delivery.
-It is your responsibility to inform the manufacturer if you have special accommodations for shipping since they are the ones handling all shipping arrangements.
+Prior to its transport to the worksite, the steel building construction must first be designed and pre-engineered.
+If the supplier does not have his own fleet of trucks, he usually hires a third-party carrier to do the delivery.
+It is your responsibility to inform the supplier if you have special accommodations for shipping since they are the ones handling all shipping arrangements.
 Remember that last minute changes may cost you an arm and a leg.

 If you prefer that your new steel building delivered prior to the start of construction, make sure that the materials are sufficiently covered in order to protect it from the elements.
 Although they already have primer and protective coating, it is still a good idea to cover the materials.

 Most importantly, never assume that the supplier of the steel building will do the erection for you because not all of these companies are involved in the erection process.
 Prior to the actual delivery, you should have employed an erector or contractor to take care of erecting the metal structure.

 To deal with all the challenges of constructing your steel metal building, remember to do the following:

 • Anticipate all possible problems